birdneststream/asciibird/README.md

 ```
 # BUGS

+* Odd row width makes brush off by one
 * If you resize an ascii, and then undo and try fill in blocks it will error cuz the blocks don't exist
 * Redo (ctrl y) is a buggy
 # FOCUSING ON NOW

+* EXPORT ascii, trim to canvas size

 * Circle brush